LuizStSantos/financing-evaluation-system/README.md

 # Financing Evaluation System

-This project is a simple financing evaluation system that requests information about employment, company ownership, name status with Serasa, loan amount, down payment, and calculates the financing based on the monthly interest rate and number of installments.
+This project is a simple financing evaluation system that requests information about employment, company ownership, credit score status, loan amount, down payment, and calculates the financing based on the monthly interest rate and number of installments.

 ## Features

 - Verification of financing eligibility based on:
     - Employment status or company ownership.
-  - Status of the name with Serasa.
+    - Credit score status.
     - Acceptance of the down payment amount and interest.
 - Calculation of the total amount paid at the end of the financing.
 - Calculation of monthly installments with compound interest.

 ## Requirements

 - Java 8 or higher
-- Maven or Gradle (optional, if using dependency management)

 ## How to Use